-On August 1, 2013, a draft of this document was made available for a thirty (30) day public review and comment period.
-Staff intentionally extended the public comment period by fifteen (15) days in order to receive all potential comments.
-A Public Hearing for comments on this CAPER document was held on September 9, 2013 at 7:00 PM in the City Council Chambers at City Hall.
-The fiscal year 2012-13 CAPER can be found online at: www.greenvillenc.gov\communitydevelopment\housing.
+On July 21, 2014, a draft of this document was made available for a thirty (30) day public review and comment period.
+Staff has intentionally extended the public comment period in order to receive all potential comments.
+A Public Hearing to receive comments on this CAPER document will be held on September 11, 2014 at 7:00 PM in the City Council Chambers at City Hall.
+The fiscal year 2013-2014 CAPER can be found online at: www.greenvillenc.gov\communitydevelopment\housing.